 Challenges for Female Pilots

-The aviation industry has traditionally been male-dominated, and female pilots have faced several challenges in breaking that glass sky.
+The aviation industry has traditionally been male-dominated, and female pilots have faced several challenges in breaking that glass ceiling.
 Strides have been made, but there are still challenges that female pilots encounter in the industry.

 Female pilots are often isolated and do not have access to mentorship programs or networking opportunities, which can hinder their career growth.
 The aviation industry needs to improve support systems for female pilots, including mentorship programs, networking opportunities, and access to training and development programs.

 Another significant challenge for female pilots is the lack of role models.
 While there are more female pilots in the industry now than ever before, the number is still relatively low compared to their male counterparts.
-This can make it difficult for female pilots to foresee a career trail and feel supported in their careers.
+This can make it difficult for female pilots to foresee a career path and feel supported in their careers.

 Moreover, the aviation industry has traditionally had a culture of long working hours and unpredictable schedules, which can be challenging for women who have family responsibilities.